 Forrester, whose analysts worked with 20 influencer marketing businesses to learn how the pandemic affected them, compiled several insights about working with influencers on campaigns during the ongoing health crisis.
 The researcher found that overtly commercial posts by influencers may be perceived as "mercenary and inappropriate" during the pandemic.
 To avoid damaging the reputations of brands and influencers, posts must have an appropriate tone, the finding suggests.
 In kind, airlines, hotels and retail chains may be wasting their spending on influencers amid pandemic restrictions, per Forrester.

 The resilience of influencer marketing came as marketers expected a slower economy to result in lower spending on all media channels.
-Forrester forecast a 10% to 20% decline in social media marketing this year, even as homebound consumers spend more time online, including on social channels where influencers have remained active.
+Forrester forecast a 10% to 20% decline in social media marketing in 2020, even as homebound consumers spend more time online, including on social channels where influencers have remained active.
 The influencer activity came as 46% to 51% of U.S. adults said they increased their social media usage during the pandemic, per a Harris Poll study cited by eMarketer.

 A variety of brands recruited influencers for their campaigns during the first few months of the pandemic to reach consumers through digital media platforms.
 Among the examples in Q2, NYX Professional Makeup's campaign on social video app TikTok included influencers who guided viewers through a makeup routine, while chocolate maker Russell Stover enlisted TikTok star Jason Coffee to urge people to join the "world's biggest virtual hug" as the pandemic kept people apart.